Thomas Cavendish: Second voyage and death

 Cavendish sailed on a second expedition in August 1591, accompanied by the navigator John Davis.
-They went further south to the Strait of Magellan and then returned to Brazil, where they hid and reprovisioned in Ilhabela and looted Santos and São Vicente.
+They went further south to the Strait of Magellan and then returned to Brazil, where they hid and reprovisioned in Ilhabela and looted Santos and São Vicente for two months.
+In early 1592, he tried to again loot Santos and São Vicente, but he was repelled, losing three of his five ships.
+He was further repelled at São Sebastião and Ilha Grande.

 Going further north, they lost most of the crew in a battle against the Portuguese at the village of Vitória, today the capital of the State of Espirito Santo.
 One abandoned sailor, Anthony Knivet, later wrote about his adventures in Brazil.
 Cavendish set off across the Atlantic towards Saint Helena with the remainder of the crew, but died of unknown causes at age 31, possibly off Ascension Island in the South Atlantic in 1592.
 The last letter of Cavendish, written to his executor a few days before his death, accuses John Davis of being a "villain" who caused the "decay of the whole action".
 John Davis continued on with Cavendish's crew and ships and discovered the Falkland Islands before returning to England with most of his crew lost to starvation and illness.